adamkona/adamkona/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adamkona" alt="adamkona" /> </p>

+- 🎓 Currently studying at the University of Birmingham

 - 🔭 I’m currently working on **unwind**

 - 👨‍💻 All of my projects are available [here on github](https://github.com/adamkona)